subdigital/kv-downloader/README.md

 First, you have to purchase the track in your Karaoke Version account.
 Copy the URL of the song you want.

-Then run `kv_downloader <song url>`.
+Then run `kv_downloader download <song url>`.
 You can also pass options to customize the behavior:

 ## Options